Digital-Preservation-Coalition/bit-list/content/entries/pre-www-videotex-data-services-and-bulletin-board-services/index.en.md

   In terms of preservation, whilst there is no structured collection of this material, many individuals will have their own personal archives and a campaign of the nature of Missing Believed Wiped from the BFI might be effective in collating these disparate collections.

-  This entry can also be linked to the Community Archives species as early online forums were a place of community development and community creation.
+  This entry can also be linked to the Community Archives category as early online forums were a place of community development and community creation.
 ---
 **2023 Review**